The Walt Disney Company: 2005–2020: Bob Iger's first tenure, expansion, and Disney+

 Pixar had been making films with Disney from 1995 to 2005, until Disney bought them out in 2006 as one of its subsidiaries.

 Marvel became a subsidiary of Disney in 2009 after Disney acquired them for $4 billion.

 After purchasing Lucasfilm in 2012, Disney vowed to make more Star Wars films.

 In 2019, Disney's bought most of 21st Century Fox's assets for $71 billion, rebranding some of them like the studio 20th Century Fox as 20th Century Studios.

-The following year, Disney released its last traditionally animated film Winnie the Pooh to theaters.
+The following year, Disney released its most recent traditionally animated film Winnie the Pooh to theaters.
 The release of Pirates of the Caribbean: On Stranger Tides garnered a little over $1 billion, making it the eighth film to do so and Disney's highest-grossing film internationally, as well as the third-highest ever.
 In January 2011, the size of Disney Interactive Studios was reduced and 200 employees laid off.
 In April, Disney began constructing its new theme park Shanghai Disney Resort, costing $4.4 billion.
 In August, Iger stated after the success of the Pixar and Marvel purchases, he and the Walt Disney Company were planning to "buy either new characters or businesses that are capable of creating great characters and great stories".
 On October 30, 2012, Disney announced it would buy Lucasfilm for $4.05 billion from George Lucas.
 Through the deal, Disney gained access to franchises such as Star Wars, for which Disney said it would make a new film for every two-to-three year, with the first being released in 2015.
 The deal gave Disney access to the Indiana Jones franchise, visual-effects studio Industrial Light & Magic, and video game developer LucasArts.

 In February 2012, Disney completed its acquisition of UTV Software Communications, expanding its market into India and the rest of Asia.
 By March, Iger became Disney's chairman.
-Marvel film The Avengers became the third-highest-grossing film of all time with an initial-release gross of $1.3 billion.
-Making over $1.2 billion at the box office, the Marvel film Iron Man 3 was released in 2013.
-The same year, Disney's animated film Frozen was released and became the highest-grossing animated film of all time at $1.2 billion.
+Marvel film The Avengers became the third-highest-grossing film of all time with an initial-release gross of $1.5 billion.
+The company's 2013 releases include the Marvel film Iron Man 3, which made over $1.2 billion at the box office, the prequel Monsters University, which made $743 million at the box office, the Marvel film Thor: The Dark World, which garnered $644 million at the box office, and Disney's animated film Frozen, which became the highest-grossing animated film of all time at $1.2 billion.
 Merchandising for the film became so popular it made the company $1 billion within a year, and a global shortage of merchandise for the film occurred.
 In March 2013, Iger announced Disney had no 2D animation films in development, and a month, later the hand-drawn animation division was closed, and several veteran animators were laid off.
 On March 24, 2014, Disney acquired Maker Studios, an active multi-channel network on YouTube, for $950 million.